imdeepmind/imdeepmind.github.io/docs/programming/programming-languages/python/args-kwargs.md

 :::

 In Python, `*args` and `**kwargs` are used to handle variable numbers of arguments passed to a function.
-These allow We to write more flexible functions that can accept a range of input values without needing to explicitly define every parameter.
+These allow us to write more flexible functions that can accept a range of input values without needing to explicitly define every parameter.

 ## `*args` (Non-keyword Arguments)